-The American Sign Language Program curriculum is an intensive program of study designed to assist students in acquiring competence in American Sign Language, developing an understanding of the American Deaf Community and its culture, and applying their linguistic and cultural skills and knowledge to a particular academic area of study.
+The American Sign Language & Interpreting Education Program curriculum is an intensive program of study designed to assist students in acquiring competence in American Sign Language, developing an understanding of the American Deaf Community and its culture, and applying their linguistic and cultural skills and knowledge to a particular academic area of study.

 Students pursuing a combined major in Psychology, Theater or Human Services integrate their foundation in ASL and the Deaf Community with these academic disciplines.
 Students wishing to pursue a degree in ASL-English Interpreting apply their linguistic skills and cultural knowledge to learning about the process of interpretation and acquiring the skills necessary to become professional interpreters.